 This can be done with glue-on shoes.
 By wedging up the heel, tension is released on the deep digital flexor tendon and the inferior check ligament, potentially relieving the pain that’s caused by their pressure.
 The horse can step and create a bit more of a displacement of the fetlock.
 Over the next three or four weeks, the foot or feet are brought down to a normal angle.
 In that amount of time, the tendon-ligament unit has relaxed and is able to stretch out without contractures.

 It might seem more intuitive to lower the heel and pull everything back into its proper place, but that simply adds more pressure and pain.

 Another shoeing technique involves applying a shoe with an extended toe.
 That extension acts like a lever, delaying the horse’s break over and forcing his heel down.
 However, this method addresses the mechanics of the problem but not the pain that’s present.

 For horses who are severely affected, or for whom shoeing hasn’t worked after a couple of months, surgery is the next step.

-Vets use ultrasounds for the procedure.
-“You can actually watch yourself make the cut, so it helps us to know what we’re cutting, because obviously, you don’t want to cut anything else.”
-The precision also allows for a smaller incision – usually about ¾ of an inch – made on the outside of the cannon bone.
+Vets use ultrasounds for the procedure to see exactly where the cut should occur.
+The precision also allows for a smaller incision – usually about three-quarters of an inch – made on the outside of the cannon bone.

-Farrier services are invaluable thereafter.
-“We want to trim the foot to normal,” Dr. White says.
-“We may even want to put a shoe on it with a slight extended toe to make sure the foot stays flat on the ground so the new growth will be normal conformation.”
+Farrier services are invaluable thereafter so the foot is trimmed to normal.
+A shoe with a slight extended toe to ensure the foot stays flat on the ground may also be applied, so the new growth will be normal conformation.